 Does a sensitive brain lead to people becoming raw and overwhelmed after months of a pandemic, compounded by economic issues and social unrest?
 Do fatigue and compulsive social media scrolling strike a familiar chord?

-Those brittle feelings offer us a glimpse into what regular life can be like for individuals with sensory processing sensitivity (SPS), a biological trait possessed by roughly a third of the population.
+Those brittle feelings offer us a glimpse into what regular life can be like for individuals with sensory processing sensitivity (SPS), known as having a sensitive brain, a biological trait possessed by roughly a third of the population.
 In a world of constant information overload and stress, it’s a characteristic that can result in a variety of behaviors, from emotional outbursts to withdrawal, becoming overwhelmed, and procrastination.
 Bianca Acevedo, a researcher in UC Santa Barbara’s Department of Psychological & Brain Sciences, said:

 Subscribe to our Newsletter!